 My life-long ambition never wavered, though.
 I joined the Romance Writers of America in 2005 and submitted my first manuscript in 2006, followed by another in 2007.
-When publication fell through for both, I took a hiatus to be a stay-at-home-mom.
+When publication fell through, I took a hiatus to be a stay-at-home-mom.
 My RWA membership expired in 2009, but I re-joined in 2013 after my oldest child started kindergarten (we'd moved back to Iowa in 2011).
 Every November, writers are encouraged to join NaNoWriMo (write 50,000 words in one month).
 I'd never participated but decided to try.
 Although it wasn't a romance like my previous books, an inspirational story came to me in a dream (about a missing child, mental illness, adoption, and marriage) so I immediately got to work.
 It was literally a "dream come true" when I was offered a contract in December 2013 for The 20th Christmas.
 The novel was released at Barnes & Noble on October 1, 2014, and on November 6th I was ranked an Amazon Best Selling Author when The 20th Christmas reached a #3 spot.
 On Black Friday it reached the Top 10 list again (#8 for Christian Fiction) and a third & fourth time in December 2014.

 In 2015, I signed a contract for my second inspirational novel, Caged Dove, about a woman who was bullied as a young girl and returns to her hometown after being gone for fifteen years.
 After getting divorced, she's stranded with her high school crush.
 A dramatic chain of events weave her life with a teenager contemplating suicide.
 I spoke on a national radio talk show about my personal experience with bullying, and was featured in print and online articles.